h8d13/VaseX/README.md

 # VaseX - Artix

 >[!NOTE]
-> Made for my friend Klagan who likes Runit's fast boot time and more control, also lower bandwidth usageby only having necessary packages.
+> Made for my friend Klagan who likes Runit's fast boot time and more control, also lower bandwidth usage by only having necessary packages.

 After full setup for my needs on a laptop: **Packages:** 684 (pacman), 6 (flatpak)

+## Modern Artix Setup

 > Assumes x86_64 UEFI.
 Bit of weird project: No ISO needed works from any existing Linux installation.
 Altho I've mostly tested from Arch ISO since I'm more familiar with it.
 I guess it could build on any provided deps are there.